-Matthew Knowles is an actor, singer & model from South Carolina who, in the space of under 10 years, has made huge waves as a movie & television star in China.
+Matt William Knowles is an actor, singer & model from South Carolina who, in the space of under 10 years, has made huge waves as a movie & television star in China.
 Otherwise known as MaTai (马泰), after a prolific career of weekly prime-time appearances and a blockbuster role in Asura – Knowles is now embracing international success.
-Matthew is known for Love Me If You Dare, Red Sorghum, and Deng XiaoPing.
+Matt William is known for Love Me If You Dare, Red Sorghum, and Deng XiaoPing.
 He is the first non-Asian ever to study acting at the Beijing Film Academy, an institution that has spawned some of China’s biggest talents, where he was awarded a scholarship.
-Knowles is also currently in attendance at the Royal Academy of Dramatic Art, working towards a Masters’ degree to bolster his already-impressive portfolio.
+Knowles also traveled to London to the Royal Academy of Dramatic Art (RADA), where he completed a Masters’ degree in experimental theatre to bolster his already-impressive portfolio.

 Knowles grew up in South Carolina, a talented athlete and star player for the Clemson Tigers, the young heartthrob had aspirations to join the NFL.
 However, he suffered a knee injury which required three separate surgeries, shooting down his football dreams.
 Undeterred, Knowles decided to dedicate himself to volunteer work.
 From 2009-2011, he selflessly lent aid in the town of Duyun, within the impoverished Guizhou province, where he taught English and quickly became fluent in Mandarin Chinese.
 Eventually, Knowles was signed onto Universe Spring Talent Agency as their first foreign actor, kick-starting his career.